mariakovaleva/BookStoreApp/README.md

 The user navigates between the activities using Up/Back Navigation and Intents.

-In the Main Activity/Fragment, each list item displays the Product Name, Price, and Quantity.
+In the Main Activity, each list item displays the Product Name, Price, and Quantity.

 Each list item also contains a SaleButton that reduces the total quantity of that particular product by one (no negative quantities are displayed).